Find the Perfect Garden Spot in 6 Easy Steps

 pH SOIL PROBLEMS AND QUICK FIXES:

 - Alkaline Soil: add Peat Moss as it will lower the pH plus Peat Moss adds volume to the soil creating more loam for a loamier type soil that allows some air circulation.
 Loamy type soils also have more capacity to retain water and drain water better.
-Use a Rototiller or simply dig the Peat Moss into the dirt with a garden fork
+Use a Rototiller or simply dig the Peat Moss into the dirt with a garden fork.

 - Acid Soil: add wood ash from your wood stove or oyster shell which is available from your local feed store.